 With the Markdown feature supported by Smart Checklist, you can easily create a checklist for your own needs, such as:

-- Every item on the list can have a different status: to-do, in progress, cancelled, or done
+- Every item on the list can have a different status: to-do, in progress, canceled, or done

-- Apart from that, you can also create different headers to make the list more scannable, like in a Word Google Doc.
+- Apart from that, you can also create different headers to make the list more scannable, like it would be in a Word or a Google Doc.

 - You can even highlight a person responsible for a specific item on the list or make the deadline for it visible.

 - Better still – Smart Checklist for Jira also allows you to create Custom Statuses for your list items.
 The predefined statuses are: To-do, In Progress, Skipped, and Done.
 You can add your own statuses on top of them.

 These and many more features in Smart Checklist for Jira can make the work of the entire team go more smoothly.

 So four weeks have passed, you reached the end of your Sprint and your team has completed all their issues?
 It’s time to close it.